 I did a little bit of blogging after I became a mom, but it wasn’t regular and I didn’t have a lot of time to dedicate to the practice.
 Whenever I was inspired, I sat down, opened a document, and started to click away.
-At some point, that blog started collecting dust.
+At some point, when being a working parent became too all-consuming, that blog started collecting dust.

-I didn’t write in large quantities until I went to grad school, where we did more academic writing.
+In grad school, I did more academic writing.
 It taught me the power of words, and the importance of choosing the right ones to get your point across.
-I started to learn how to edit, but I didn’t get really good at it until I actually started to write for the purpose of publishing, and my editor taught me a thing or two about the process.
+I learned how to edit, but I didn’t get really good at it until I actually started to write for the purpose of publishing, and my editor taught me a thing or two about the process.
 Now, I’ve come to rely on editing to sculpt everything that hits the page.

-To me, writing gives me a way to get out the thoughts that I have difficulty speaking about.
+Writing helps me to express the thoughts that I have trouble saying out loud.
 When I speak, I don’t have the time to think deeply, I feel more compelled to just blather out something so there’s no silence in the air.
 When I write, I can blather, then go back and ask myself “is that really what you wanted to say?”
-I could stop and reflect, research and get a better sense of what my brain was trying to communicate.
+I can stop and reflect, research and get a better sense of what my brain is trying to communicate.
 My computer keyboard has become an important confidante in my adult life.

 I offer this blog as a forum to teach, inspire, share, and vent.
 I love the idea that tomorrow, I could have some completely new or random thought to parse out.
 What’s next?
 Time will tell.

 There are several topics that I focus on:

 - Geriatric Gymnastics is about my adult gymnastics escapades.